 Of all the conditions recommended for American beech trees, the most important is deep, well-drained soil.
 A soil that drains well will discourage fungi.
 And furnishing a deep soil may help discourage the shallow rooting so problematic for this tree.
 Shallow rooting can wreck nearby hardscape features, causing sidewalks and driveways to heave.

 This plant has average water needs.
 Make sure it gets about 1 inch of water per week through rainfall and/or irrigation.
 Do not allow water to puddle around the tree, as this can cause root rot.
 Fully mature American beech trees will tolerate short dry spells, but this is not a tree well suited for a long drought.

 American beech is beset fed annually with a balanced fertilizer.
-In early spring, apply 1 pound of the fertilizer per 100 square feet.
+In early spring, apply 1 pound of fertilizer per 100 square feet.
 Spread it over the ground directly under the tree's canopy and water it in.

 Types of Beech